Skip to main content

 • For Data Type select String

-• For Value enter the Proxy PAC URL obtained in the prerequisite section
+• For Value enter the Proxy PAC URL obtained in the Prerequisites section

 • Click Save